 Action Summary

-- Define zone, dwell time, and expected traffic.
+- Define the zone, dwell time, and expected traffic before narrowing the search to office-ready sofas.

-- Use the knee-gap and stand-up test with multiple body sizes.
+- Use the knee-gap test and the stand-up test with more than one body size, then double-check both seat depth and seat height.

-- Specify serviceable parts and a durability-focused warranty.
+- Specify serviceable parts and a durability-focused warranty, and review how teams score value and warranty testing.

 Related Topics Readers Also Ask About